You have spent a lifetime accumulating wealth and assets for yourself and your loved ones, so it only makes sense to

 create a plan that will ensure your chosen recipients will enjoy and benefit from your hard labors.

 Losing a loved one can be devastating, and can be even more difficult if probate issues arise following their death or heirs do not agree with the actions of an executor.
 Having an estate plan in place is essential for avoiding probate and complex legal issues while you or your loved ones are grieving.

 Estate Planning, by definition, is the preparation during one’s life for the transfer of a person’s estate after his or her death.
 This includes their wealth, real estate, assets, life insurance, personal property and debts, and it is often used for asset protection or to eliminate uncertainty and maximize the estate’s value by reducing taxes and other expenses.

 Through consultation and thoughtful guidance, The Law Office of Patricia E. Tichenor, P.L.L.C. can help you determine which of the many vehicles you should put into place that would help ensure an efficient transfer of your estate and avoidance of probate.
-Your first consultation is free, and most of our estate planning services are performed on a flat fee basis.
+For additional information, please contact us.

 Estate PlanningEstate Planning is the process of anticipating and arranging, during one’s lifetime, for the disposal of one’s estate following their death.
 Options include: wills, a living will, trusts, property ownership, beneficiary appointments, powers of appointment and powers of attorney.
 The Law Office of Patricia E. Tichenor, P.L.L.C. can provide expert guidance as to which devices are most appropriate for your needs and help you prepare the correct procedures and documents that ensure protection and peaceful transfer of your estate.
 We will also advise you how to avoid probate in drafting your estate plan as well as the implications for taxation of your estate due to lifetime gifting or gifts made at your death.